jettro/c3-angular-directive/README.md

 <c3chart bindto-id="chart5" show-labels="true" show-subchart="true" enable-zoom="true">
 </c3chart>
 ```
-The last thing to show for now is putting the legenda at another location, changing the tooltip, change the size of the chart and provide an array of colors to use for the lines.
+The last thing to show for now is putting the legend at another location, changing the tooltip, change the size of the chart and provide an array of colors to use for the lines.
 ```html
 <chart-legend show-legend="true" legend-position="right"/>
 <chart-colors color-pattern="#1f77b4,#ffbb78,#2ca02c,#ff7f0e"/>